Jaylen Adams

-Jaylen Tairique Adams (born May 4, 1996) is an American professional basketball player for the Qingdao Eagles of the Chinese Basketball Association (CBA).
+Jaylen Tairique Adams (born May 4, 1996) is an American professional basketball player who last played for the Brisbane Bullets of the National Basketball League (NBL).
 He played college basketball for the St. Bonaventure Bonnies, earning co-Atlantic 10 Conference Player of the Year honors as a senior in 2018.
+In 2022, Adams won an NBL championship with the Sydney Kings, while being named league MVP as well.
+He won the BAL championship in 2025 with Al Ahli Tripoli.

 High school and college career

-Adams played high school ball for Mount St. Joseph where he was a three-time MIAA A Conference champion.
+Adams played high school basketball for Mount St. Joseph where he was a three-time MIAA A Conference champion.
 He committed to play in college for St. Bonaventure, averaging 17.9 points, 5.0 assists and 3.7 rebounds per game as a sophomore and was named a first-team All-Atlantic 10 player.
 In his junior season, Adams finished second in the Atlantic 10 Conference in scoring (20.6 points per game), first in assists (6.5 per game) and second in steals (2.1 per game).
 He was named to the First Team All-Atlantic 10 for the second straight year.